 If the supplier offers free ePacket shipping, you should offer free shipping to your customers.
 It’s unethical to charge for shipping when you’re not paying for shipping costs.
 If ePacket shipping costs are low and allow you to make a profit, you should offer free shipping to your customers as it would be affordable enough to include shipping in the product cost.

-Many AliExpress products offer free ePacket.
-You can choose to only add products to your store with this delivery method.
+Many products on AliExpress are shipped with ePacket delivery.
 Keep in mind that ePacket is only for a select number of countries.
 Typically, when ePacket is free it’s for the United States with low shipping costs available for other countries like Canada, Australia, the UK and more.

 Your competitors offer it